640 CE

 Overview

-A Jewish Chronical fragment found in the Cairo Geniza confirms that Caliph Umar granted the Jews permission to settle in Jerusalem; and on the basis of his decision, 70 families came from Tiberias and settled there.
+A Jewish Chronicle fragment found in the Cairo Geniza confirms that Caliph Umar granted the Jews permission to settle in Jerusalem; and on the basis of his decision, 70 families came from Tiberias and settled there.

 Moshe Gil, A History of Palestine 634-1099, p.
 70-71.